Learn why your family member must have their special needs addressed in an estate plan! It really isn’t an option you want to overlook!

 - Why many loved ones with special needs lose their eligibility for government assistance after receiving a well-intended inheritance

 - Why it is not necessary to disinherit your loved one with special needs just to preserve eligibility for government assistance

 - Why it is not always the best idea to rely on the siblings or other relatives of a loved one with special needs to provide for the care of your loved one after you are gone

 - What a Special Needs Trust is and how it works

 - If you need a Stand-Alone Special Needs Trust

 - What is In-Kind Support and Maintenance and why should I be concerned about it?

 - Why it may not be the best idea for a friend or relative to serve as the trustee of a Special Needs Trust

-This workshop will be held at: The Law Offices of Roy W. Litherland, 3425 S. Bascom Avenue, Suite 240, Campbell.
-This workshop is limited to 20 people and reservations are required.
+This workshop will be held at: Litherland, Kennedy & Associates, APC Law Office, 3425 S. Bascom Avenue, Suite 240, Campbell.
+This workshop is limited to 25 people and reservations are required.